Aditya-Asthana/data_structures_project/README.md

 Week 6:

 In this week, we will finish our testing that we did the week before.
 We will also finish the front end.
 We will also record our project presentation and submit it.

+##Documentation

+/entry
+-Contain main.cpp, which we used to run all algorithms, and read files.
+This part runs the overall project and shows the functionality of the project.

+/lib
+Help build environment

+/src
+gabba goo

+/test
+-used to test all functions by using our custome test cases